open-source-labs/Reactime/README.md

 ### 🔍 State Visualization

-- **SMultiple Views**: Visualize your application state through Component Graphs, JSON Trees, Performance Graphs, and Accessibility Trees
+- **Multiple Views**: Visualize your application state through Component Graphs, JSON Trees, Performance Graphs, and Accessibility Trees
-- **SHistory Timeline**: Track state changes over time with an intuitive history visualization
+- **History Timeline**: Track state changes over time with an intuitive history visualization
-- **SWeb Metrics**: Monitor critical performance metrics in real-time
+- **Web Metrics**: Monitor critical performance metrics in real-time
-- **SAccessibility Insights**: Analyze your app's accessibility tree for each state change
+- **Accessibility Insights**: Analyze your app's accessibility tree for each state change
   <br>

 <p>On the main page, there are two main selections from the dropdown panel:</p>

-- **STimejump**: View and navigate through the snapshot history of your application's state.
+- **Timejump**: View and navigate through the snapshot history of your application's state.
 You can jump to any point in time to see how the state evolves across changes.
 You can also use the play button to replay each state change automatically.
-- **SProviders / Consumers**: Understand your application's context dependencies and their interactions better through visualizing its provider and consumer relationships.
+- **Providers / Consumers**: Understand your application's context dependencies and their interactions better through visualizing its provider and consumer relationships.
   <br>

 <p align="center">